python/cpython/Doc/library/random.rst

 The functions supplied by this module are actually bound methods of a hidden instance of the :class:`random.Random` class.
-You can instantiate your own instances of :class:`Random` to get generators that don't share state.
+You can instantiate your own instances of :class:`Random` to get generators that don't share global state (which includes the seed value).

 Class :class:`Random` can also be subclassed if you want to use a different basic generator of your own devising: in that case, override the :meth:`~Random.random`,